RosmaryFC/lyft_sample_app/README.md

 Once the repo is cloned and Node is installed
   * In terminal, go to your backend folder
   * run the command: ```npm install```
+    * this will install all the necessary dependencies
   * run the command: ```npm run start```
+    * This will run your server on port 2020

   Enjoy the app!